secretstartups/handbook/values/index.html.md

 We do the [smallest thing possible and get it out as quickly as possible](/blog/2017/01/04/behind-the-scenes-how-we-built-review-apps/).
 If you make suggestions that can be excluded from the first iteration, turn them into a separate issue that you link.
 Don't write a large plan; only write the first step.
 Trust that you'll know better how to proceed after something is released.
 You're doing it right if you're slightly embarrassed by the minimal feature set shipped in the first iteration.
 This value is the one people most underestimate when they join GitLab.
 The impact both on your work process and on how much you achieve is greater than anticipated.
 In the beginning, it hurts to make decisions fast and to see that things are changed with less consultation.
 But frequently, the simplest version turns out to be the best one.

 People that join GitLab all say they already practice this iteration.
 But this is the value that they have the hardest time adopting.
 People are trained that if you don't deliver a perfect or polished thing, you get dinged for it.
 If you do just one piece of something, you have to come back to it.
 Doing the whole thing seems more efficient, even though it isn't.
 If the complete picture is not clear, your work might not be perceived as you want it to be perceived.
 It seems better to make a comprehensive product.
 They see other people in the GitLab organization being really effective with iteration but don't know how to make the transition, and it's hard to shake the fear that constant iteration can lead to shipping lower-quality work or a worse product.
+It is possible to ship a minimally viable product while continuing to adhere to the documented quality standards.

 The way to resolve this is to write down only what you can do with the time you have for this project right now.
 That might be 5 minutes or 2 hours.
 Think of what you can complete in that time that would improve the current situation.
 Iteration can be uncomfortable, even painful.
 If you're doing iteration correctly, it should be.
 Reverting work back to a previous state is positive, not negative.
 We're quickly getting feedback and learning from it.
 Making a small change prevented a bigger revert and made it easier to revert.